GHD Cable / Flex Problems

 To fix this problem it is a matter of finding the break (using "scientific wobbling"!!) and shortening the cable to remove the break.
 Most of the time however the break is very close to or within the strain relief at the GHD end of the cable.
 This means you'll need to fit a new cable.
 (If you've got 3.1b's then you should probably work through the Electrical fault finding procedure before deciding to replace the cable).

-When we fit new cables or cable sockets, we apply a thin layer of grease to lubricate the rotating joint to improve lifetime and reliability.
+When we fit new cables or cable sockets, we apply a thin layer of Electrolube CG60 high voltage grease to lubricate the rotating joint to decrease wear and therefore increase longevity.

 There are a few types of cable used in genuine GHDs: